microsoft/WhatTheHack/999-MicrosoftTeams-MakeItReal/Student/01-collaboration.md

 1. During any shift change, an onboarded Contoso user can easily pick up and continue discussions from the previous shift.
 1. Your team has deployed a way for the response team to track shared actions.

+## Advanced Challenges (Optional)

+*Too comfortable?
+Eager to do more?
+Try these additional challenges!*

+1. Demonstrate that a non-Contoso account (representing local authorities) can be invited and access Contoso content related to the emergency.
+1. Your team demonstrates a solution for the Public Affairs team to brief the media including Q&A with stored recordings available to HQ for review.

 ## Learning Resources